parvusui/parvus-ui/README.md

 - Check our issues or get started on your great idea.
 - Fork the repo.
 - Follow the commands below.
-- When you're finished submit your pull request and let us have a look.
+- When finished submit your pull request and let us have a look.

+### Guidelines
+- Use `rem` everywhere although `px` are acceptable for borders and when absoulte positing elements (although using `rem` would be awesome for that).
+- All components should be stateless functional components, although if there's a case otherwise submit the pr anyway and we can chat.
+- Tests should be added for every new component.
+- All components should be added to the examples view and styleguide.

+### Commands
 Install dependencies:

 ```